manifold-systems/manifold/docs/manifold-templates.md

 <a id="conditional-include" class="toc_anchor"></a>

 ### Conditional Include ###
-Manifold Templates supports shorthand for conditional inclusion of templates.
+ManTL supports shorthand for conditional inclusion of templates.
 The following syntax:
 ```jsp
   <% if (condition) { %>
     <%@ include myTemplate %>